-Our English lessons are carefully planned to ensure our lessons are imaginative, progressive and meeting the needs of our pupils.
-We use a text – based curriculum to enthuse children in reading high quality texts and subsequently creating a range of engaging writing opportunities.
+Our English lessons are carefully planned to ensure they are imaginative, progressive and meeting the needs of our pupils.
+We use a text based curriculum to enthuse children in reading high quality texts and subsequently creating a range of engaging writing opportunities.

 Using a text based unit allows the children to become immersed in their learning with a range of opportunities for reading and writing.
 This allows deeper learning, enjoyment and excellent writing outcomes.